State aid refused due to the status of an undertaking in difficulty. How is it established?

 ○ either insolvency has been declared or insolvency proceedings has been initiated, or legal protection proceedings or extrajudicial legal protection proceedings has been initiated or implemented in respect to a beneficiary;

-○ economic activity has been suspended or terminated, or an applicant fulfils the criteria established in regulatory enactments (see Section 57 of the Insolvency Law of the Republic of Latvia) for being placed in insolvency proceedings at the request of creditors.
+○ economic activity has been suspended or terminated, or an applicant fulfills the criteria established in regulatory enactments (see Section 57 of the Insolvency Law of the Republic of Latvia) for being placed in insolvency proceedings at the request of creditors.

 • Sign No. 2—Rescue aid or restructuring plan.